 He chose the Bruins over offers from Brown, Columbia, Cornell, Yale, and others.

-At UCLA, Griffin believes that his hard work on the field in competing for a starting job and playing at a high level after that should he win it is going to bode well for his NFL hopes.
+At UCLA, Griffin believes that his hard work on the field And competing at a high level for a starting job and playing at a high level should he win it is going to bode well for his NFL hopes.
 Off the field, with Los Angeles being a major business market, Griffin’s interest in business economics could prove to be lucrative as well.

 “The coaching staff.
 Coach Kelly is one of the most if not the most creative minds in football.
 His success, which is facilitated through a quarterback-centric offense, speaks for itself at the collegiate and professional levels,” Griffin said about what put UCLA over the top.